GauravDhuri/missingskill-learning/javascript/arraysFunctionsAndObject.md

 }
 ```

+Also, if a function is associated with an object it is often called as method.

 ### <span class="header3">Arrow Functions</span>

 Arrow Functions are also called as 'fat arrow function'.
 In JS, arrow function are just an alternate way to write a shorter syntax compared to normal function expression.